Opening a Café in Germany: What you need to know

 What do you know about typical food and drinks?
 Are you knowledgeable about coffee or tea?
 Is your cake only enjoyed by your friends, who praise it out of politeness, or is there more to it than that?
 Be honest with yourself and seek outside expertise if necessary.

-The financial plan is an integral part of your business plan, just like your business concept.
+The financial planning is an integral part of your business plan, just like your business concept.
 It records the planned and estimated costs incurred during the starting up and initial stages.

 Consider the following costs, among others.